camunda/camunda-docs-manual/content/installation/full/jboss/migration/migrate-72-73.md

 </div>

-## 1. Upgrade the Camunda BPM modules
+# 1. Upgrade the Camunda BPM Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: